tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

     plot = (Ec, Ev, eQFermi, hQFermi, ContactCurrent) ....

-The TiberCAD simulation *driftdiffusion_1*  , belonging to the model driftdiffusion, will be applied to the whole device structure (``regions = all``)
+The tiberCAD simulation *driftdiffusion_1*  , belonging to the model driftdiffusion, will be applied to the whole device structure (``regions = all``)